 The answer to the second question is yes.
-A group on Facebook has 10K Words in a Day.
+A group on Facebook that I’ve joined has a 10K Words in a Day challenge.
 I have tried it once.
 The other days they did it, didn’t work for me as I was either on the road or had family things come up.
 But I did try it and I did do well.
 Not 10K well, but over 6K that day and it was good.
 Of course, my brain was fried afterward and I didn’t write for several days.

 I tried doing 10K Weekends and I loved this idea so much, but I couldn’t seem to get my ass in gear consistently enough to do it.
 I’d put it off on Thursday, and say that I’d make it up on Friday, and then oh look! it’s Saturday and then Sunday and well, I’ll try next weekend.
 Yeah, that sucked.
 It sucked hard.
 I haven’t attempted it in a long time.

 Now, the answer to the first question… I’m a deadline writer.
 I think I’ve always known it, at least always as far as my decade+ long writing career has been going on.
 When I wrote just for me, or for Literotica, or whatnot, I wrote until I was finished.
 I wrote a lot in a short span of time.
 There were no expectations.
 No one cared.
 It was just me.
 And often in the middle of the night after the family was asleep.
 Once I began pursuing publishing and writing as a career, I wrote my own way.
 A lot here.
 A little there.
 A lot more somewhere else.
 So on and so forth until the book was finished.
 If there was a deadline, I rarely missed it.
 Except when it came to self publishing.
 I could move that date around all I wanted.
-And that’s pretty much how I got into the hole I am digging myself out of.
+And that’s pretty much what I did.

 1K1Hr… That was the standard word sprint.
 For others.
 Give me an hour to write 1000 words and I’ll waste time until the last 30min.
 Give me a deadline and I’ll typically write a little here, and a little more there, and bust my ass the last two weeks to get it finished.
 I usually have multiple projects going, too.
 This is how I wrote as much as I did when I first started out in 2008/2009.